Last edited: 9 September 2020

 Switching energy suppliers has never been easier.
 In this guide you’ll answer the following questions:

 How do I know if I should switch energy suppliers?

 Who do I contact after switching energy suppliers?

 Will physical changes be required in my home when I switch supplier?

 What if I change my mind about switching suppliers?

 Whether it's due to unfair rates or poor customer service, millions of people switch their energy supplier every year.
 As with most household services, price plays a big role when it comes to deciding whether to switch or not.
-If you haven’t switched energy suppliers for a long time, it can help save on outgoings, and securing a deal on cheap energy can potentially save you hundreds of pounds.
+If you haven’t switched energy suppliers for a long time, it can help save on outgoings, and securing a deal on cheap energy can potentially save you hundreds of pounds a year.

 Switching energy providers is simple.
 Below is a brief step-by-step description of one way to switch your energy supplier:

 Find your most recent energy bill or use an energy comparison and estimation tool to determine who your current provider is and how much you are charged per month.
 If you have your bill, you will be able to input your usage for an accurate quote.
-However, if you are using an online estimator it will estimate your usage based on price, property size and region.
+However, if you’re using an online estimator it will estimate your usage based on price, property size and region.